pkuehnel/TeslaSolarCharger/README.md

 [![Docker size](https://img.shields.io/docker/image-size/pkuehnel/teslasolarchargersolaredgeplugin/latest)](https://hub.docker.com/r/pkuehnel/teslasolarchargersolaredgeplugin)
 [![Docker pulls](https://img.shields.io/docker/pulls/pkuehnel/teslasolarchargersolaredgeplugin)](https://hub.docker.com/r/pkuehnel/teslasolarchargersolaredgeplugin)

 The SolarEdge Plugin uses the cloud API, which is limited to 300 which is reset after 15 minutes.
-When the limit is reached the solaredge API does not gather any new values.
+When the limit is reached the SolarEdge API does not gather any new values.
 This results in TSC displaying 0 grid and home battery power until 15 minutes are over.

 To use the plugin, just add these lines before the volumes section of your `docker-compose.yml`.
 Note: You have to change your site ID and your API key in the `CloudUrl` environment variable